 Travel Tips

 Health: Drink only bottled water and avoid ice in drinks at street cafes.
-Use sunscreen even on cloudy days.
+Always carry sunscreen and a hat with you.

 Entertainment & Nightlife